 Dr. Wood first called Seattle home from 1954-1956—and unable to stay away—returned in 1960 where he has lived since.
 He has been a member of the Washington Fly Fishing Club since 1955 and, recently, has been running birding trips as a volunteer for the Seattle Audubon Society.
 He served on the CELP Board of Directors for many years, and remains an avid CELP supporter.

-Prior to joining the faculty of University of Colorado Law School, Charles Wilkinson practiced law with private firms in Phoenix and San Francisco and then with the Native American Rights Fund.
-In 1975, he became a law professor, teaching at the law schools of the University of Oregon, Michigan and Minnesota before moving to Colorado in 1987.
+Prior to joining the faculty of University of Colorado Law School, Professor Wilkinson practiced law with private firms in Phoenix and San Francisco, and then with the Native American Rights Fund.
+In 1975, he became a law professor, teaching at the law schools of the University of Oregon, University of Michigan, and University of Minnesota before moving to Colorado in 1987.

 His primary specialties are federal public land law and Indian law.
 In addition to his many articles in law reviews, popular journals, and newspapers, his thirteen books include the standard law texts on public land law and on Indian law.
 He also served as managing editor of Felix S. Cohen’s Handbook of Federal Indian Law, the leading treatise on Indian law.
 The books he has written, such as 1992’s The Eagle Bird, are aimed for a general audience, and they discuss society, history, and land in the American West.
 He won the Colorado Book Award for Messages From Frank’s Landing, a profile of Billy Frank, Jr. of the Nisqually Tribe of western Washington.
 In his latest book, Blood Struggle: The Rise of Modern Indian Nations, he poses what he calls “the most fundamental question of all: Can the Indian voice endure?”
 Listen to an interview on Colorado Public Radio conducted by Dan Drayer about Blood Struggle.